Sprains, Strains, Breaks: What’s the Difference?

 Here are some facts on musculoskeletal injuries:

-Sprains are a stretch and/or tear of a ligament, the tissue connecting 2 bones.
-Ligaments
+Sprains are a stretch or tear of a ligament, the tissue connecting 2 bones.
+Ligaments stabilize

-stabilize and support the body's joints.
-For example, ligaments in the knee connect
+and support the body's joints.
+For example, ligaments in the knee connect the upper

-Strains are a twist, pull and/or tear of a muscle and/or tendon.
-Tendons are cords
+Strains are a twist, pull, or tear of a muscle and sometimes a tendon.
+Tendons are cords of

 A sprain is caused by an injury that stresses a joint and overstretches or even ruptures